reddor/ccws/README.md

 Checkout with submodules.
 Build using Lazarus (or lazbuild), or fpc itself if you manage to figure out the required parameters. libChakraCore.so must be placed in /lib and can be obtained [here](https://github.com/Microsoft/ChakraCore/releases/tag/v1.11.10)

+## Running
+ccws will fork to the background and run as a service by default.
+Parameter `-debug` will keep it in foreground.
+It runs just fine in Windows Subsystem For Linux (WSL)!

 ## Usage
 ccws is organized in sites, which can be bound to one or more hosts - configuration is done in settings.js, which is worth to look at.
 A site can host one or more websocket scripts which are bound to a specific endpoint.
 Each script runs in its own context and thread.
 The global `handler` object has different callbacks that you should implement: